COOLTURE

 An age is ending in Paris.
 Another is beginning in Milan.

-Why Luxury Stumbled — and What Fills the Void
+Why Luxury Stumbled

 LVMH has become "more than a luxury stock — it's a barometer of global confidence," FashionNetwork as one analyst at Cité Gestion put it.
 The group's struggles reflect disruption to travel and tourism on which sales of the priciest items are so dependent.
 Geopolitical instability, a Middle East in conflict, and a China that has grown skeptical of the ostentatious Western logo have collectively exposed the fragility at the core of the legacy luxury model: the idea that people will pay fortunes for a monogram.

 The luxury industry is transitioning from price-driven growth to volume recovery, with pricing power waning after years of aggressive hikes.
-Ad Hoc News But this is not the death of desire for the elevated life.
+But this is not the death of desire for the elevated life.
 It is the death of the performance of it.
 The world's most interesting people no longer want to broadcast their wealth with a handbag.
 They want to live it through experiences, environments, and communities that carry meaning.
 They want, in a word, Coolture.

 And Coolture lives in Milan.